umasreeakula/website_funnel_analysis/README.md

 To unify the details of the users and the pages they've accessed,

 - I used the UNION ALL clause and combined the user ID and page details of all four (home, search, payment, and payment confirmation) tables into a single view called "all_pages_view".
 - I created a new view called "page_landings_view" using the previously created "all_pages_view."
-This view summarises user engagements with different pages using a pivot table approach.
+This view summarises user engagements with different pages using a pivot table approach, using SUM() with CASE WHEN.
 Each page has a corresponding flag column indicating whether the user accessed that page (1) or not (0).
 The view aggregates this information for each user, grouping the data by user ID, making it convenient to analyse and understand user behaviour and interactions at a glance.
 - Next, I created a view called "user_page_journey_view" by joining the "page_landings_view" with the "user_table" on the user ID.
 I used CAST() to convert the date column from a string to a date type and use it as a date for further analysis.
 ```
 -- Combining all the page tables (home_page_table, search_page_table, payment_page_table, and payment_confirmation_table) into a single view using UNION ALL